 There are many schools of thought on just when is a good time to raise your rates.
 The consensus is that an annual increase is best.
 It establishes more of a yearly cost of living raise that most people are accustomed to.

 The specific timing is ultimately up to you.
-It is advisable to avoid the end of the year (or beginning of the year) when families budgets might be stretched thin by holiday spending.
+However, it is advisable to avoid the end of the year (or beginning of the year) when families’ budgets might be stretched thin by holiday spending.

 Telling your clients

 I know you are probably thinking “YIKES”!
 How do I tell my existing clients that their rate is going up?

 Yeah, that can be hard at least at first.
 But there are ways to notify parents without causing a panic within the hearts and minds of parent or provider.

 If you do decide to adopt an annual rate increase one of the easiest ways is to put it right in your contract.
 Tom Copeland advises adding a new term to your parent contract.
 Include a line that states that “tuition rates increase annually”.
 You could simplify it by making the increase effective annually on a certain month and day or the anniversary of a child’s enrollment.